What Is Respite Care and Who Is It For?

 Am I Eligible for Respite Care?

-Eligibility for respite care coincides with Home Care Package eligibility.
-In other words, if you're eligible for a Home Care Package, you're probably eligible for respite care.
+If you're eligible for a Home Care Package, you're also eligible for respite care.

 Respite care eligibility depends on the following factors: